tgherzog/wbg-catalog-manual/index.md

 ### What happens next?

-After addressing any preliminary questions and issues, the DAQ team conducts a preliminary review of the submitted information, and follows up with the sponsoring unit to clarify any details.
+After addressing any preliminary questions and issues, the DAQ team conducts a preliminary review of the submitted information, and follows up with the sponsor unit to clarify any details.
 The DAQ team will also do a quick comparison to data already in the catalog to confirm the data have not already been published, and if they have may suggest alternative strategies.

-Then, the DAQ team and the sponsoring unit typically also discuss technical options for data hosting (making the data publicly available) such as
+Then, the DAQ team and the sponsor unit typically also discuss technical options for data hosting (making the data publicly available) such as
-[DataBank](http://databank.worldbank.org), Development Data Platform, [DataBox](https://databox.worldbank.org), bulk download files, APIs, dashboards, etc., and add other staff to the discussion as required.
+[DataBank][databank], Development Data Platform, [DataBox[databox], bulk download files, APIs, dashboards, etc., and add other staff to the discussion as required.
 If further development work is required, the two team agree on a work plan and next steps.